-We are pleased to attach our Audit Results Report, summarising the status of our audit for the forthcoming meeting of the Audit Committee.
-We will update the Joint Independent Audit Committee at its meeting scheduled for 4 February 2025 on further progress to that date and explain the remaining steps to the issue of our final opinion.
+We are pleased to attach our updated Audit Results Report, summarising the status of our audit following the meeting of the Joint Independent Audit Committee on 4 February 2025.
+This update provides details on further progress since that date and explains the remaining steps to the issue of our final opinion.